d4t4s3c/Win7Blue/README.md

 # Win7Blue

-Scan/Exploit EternalBlue MS17-010 Windows 7 x86+x64 (Reverse Shell NETCAT)
+Scan/Exploit Windows 7 x86/x64 (EternalBlue MS17-010) Reverse Shell Netcat [NO METASPLOIT-FRAMEWORK]

 # ONLY USE FOR EDUCATIONAL PURPOSES